2013 Main Conference Talk

 About the speaker(s)

-Christian Crumlish leads product and design teams.
-He is head of product at 7 Cups of Tea.
-He is also an advisor to Mainstreets, Inc. (makers of favr), a mentor at Code for America, and he co-chairs the monthly BayCHI program.
-He was director of product at CloudOn, director of messaging products for AOL, curator of the Yahoo design pattern library, and a director of the Information Architecture Institute.
+Formerly, he co-chaired the monthly BayCHI program, was director of product at CloudOn, director of messaging products for AOL, curator of the Yahoo design pattern library, and a director of the Information Architecture Institute.

 Donna Lichaw is a sought-after leadership coach, speaker, author, and semi-rabid tin robot collector.
 Donna empowers innovators to unleash their inner superhero and fortify their career and business aspirations—she collaborates with leaders to pin down personal and professional goals, hatch a plan for how to get there, and chorale them to stay on course.
 Donna works with changemakers at storied tech companies like Google and Apple, innovators at impactful nonprofits including WNYC and the Central Park Conservancy, and emerging leaders in tech and beyond (especially women and members of the LGBTQ community).
 When she’s back on terra firma in her schoolhouse-turned-superhero-den Brooklyn apartment, Donna tends to her wacky sock collection, her superhero-in-training son, Max, and her muppet-dog, Ralph.